 As his primary philanthropic focus, Mr. Brant established The Brant Foundation, Inc. and The Brant Foundation Art Study Center, both based in Greenwich.
 The organizations promote education and appreciation of contemporary art and design.
 The Brant Foundation, Inc. makes artwork available to institutions and individuals for scholarly study, examination and loan.
 The Brant Foundation Art Study Center mounts exhibits – open to the public by appointment at no charge.

-Mr. Brant has long been active in support of major museums.
-He is a member of the board of trustees of the Museum of Contemporary Art, Los Angeles, The Metropolitan Museum of Art, The Guggenheim and The Glass House.
-He is a member of the advisory council of The Andy Warhol Museum in Pittsburgh.
-In addition, Mr. Brant serves on the art advisory board at Hunter College, New York, NY, and is a member of the Department of Modern and Contemporary Art’s Visiting Committee of the Metropolitan Museum of Art, New York.
-A former trustee of the Solomon R. Guggenheim Foundation and the Museum of Contemporary Art, Los Angeles, in 2013 Mr. Brant was awarded an American Art Award by the Whitney Museum of American Art for his commitment to the arts.
-In 2015 Mr. Brant was honored by the New York Academy of Art and received the Montblanc de la Culture Arts Patronage Award for his commitment to arts and philanthropy.
+Mr. Brant has long been active in support of major museums and has made major financial donations in the past 10 years to The Museum of Contemporary Art, Los Angeles, The Metropolitan Museum of Art, The Guggenheim and The Glass House.
+He is a member of the advisory council of The Andy Warhol Museum in Pittsburgh, serves on the art advisory board at Hunter College, New York, NY, and is a member of the Department of Modern and Contemporary Art’s Visiting Committee of the Metropolitan Museum of Art, New York.
+A former trustee of both the Solomon R. Guggenheim Foundation and the Museum of Contemporary Art, Los Angeles, in 2013 Mr. Brant was awarded an American Art Award by the Whitney Museum of American Art for his commitment to the arts.
+In 2015 Mr. Brant was honored by the New York Academy of Art and in addition, received the Montblanc de la Culture Arts Patronage Award for his commitment to arts and philanthropy.